Types of Equity Release (2025)

 Interest

-Most people, however, can arrange to make voluntary monthly payments to pay off part or all of the interest.
+Borrowers on older plans may be able to arrange to make voluntary monthly payments to pay off part or all of the interest.

 Take note